Shiihon/MiniProject_group15/README.md

   - Combine features or create new ones, such as YearsInCurrentRole / TotalWorkingYears to represent role stability
   - Or simply try alternative models/use other classifiers to compare accuracy

+### For the clustering task of segmenting employees into meaningful groups
+- Trying other clustering algorithms like DBSCAN or hierarchical clustering, which may capture more complex patterns.
+- Improving feature selection, such as removing weakly correlated variables or testing new derived features.
+- Performing PCA (Principal Component Analysis) before clustering to reduce noise and highlight meaningful structure in the data.

 ### Which work positions and departments are in higher risk of losing employees?
+By analyzing the cluster distribution across departments, we found that:
+- Sales, Human Resources, and Research & Development had a higher number of employees in Cluster 1 — the segment associated with lower tenure, lower salary, and earlier career stage.
+- For example, over 68% of HR employees were in Cluster 1.
+This suggests that these departments may face higher retention risks, and could benefit from targeted career development or engagement strategies.

 ### Are employees of different gender paid equally in all departments?
+A grouped analysis of average monthly income by gender and department showed no major pay inequality across the dataset.
+- Minor differences were visible in some departments:
+ - In Human Resources, for instance, female employees had slightly higher average income than male employees.

+Overall, the data does not indicate a consistent gender pay gap, but further investigation (e.g. into job roles or seniority) would be needed for a deeper audit.

 ### Do the family status and the distance from work influence the work-life balance?
+From the clustering and statistical analysis:
+- The average work-life balance rating was nearly identical across clusters (≈ 2.76).
+- The correlation between DistanceFromHome and WorkLifeBalance was -0.026, which is nearly zero — meaning no meaningful relationship exists between how far someone lives and how they rate their work-life balance.
+Marital status was not found to significantly differ across clusters or strongly influence work-life balance either.

 ### Does education make people happy (satisfied from the work)?
+An analysis of average job satisfaction by education level revealed:
+- There is no clear trend that more education = more job satisfaction.
+- Surprisingly, employees with lower education levels (e.g. “Below College”) had slightly higher satisfaction than those with advanced degrees.
+This suggests that education alone is not a strong predictor of job satisfaction, and that other factors like job role or expectations might have more impact.

 ### Which were the challenges in the project development?